-Rider cost is one of the most important factors affecting our results of operation.
-We have been constantly endeavoring to improve delivery efficiency through technology and innovation capabilities.
-We have developed a proprietary smart order recommendation and dispatching system that automatically matches orders with riders on a real-time basis and calculates the optimal delivery route as a recommendation to the rider.
+Our ability to continue to enhance delivery efficiency through technology innovation proprietary smart order recommendation and dispatching system that automatically matches orders with riders on a real-time basis and calculates the optimal delivery route as a recommendation to the rider.
 Moreover, using deep learning technologies, our automated pricing system sets the delivery fee of each delivery order algorithmically based on an array of factors.
 We have made, and will continue to make, significant investments to improve our technology infrastructure and optimize the efficiency of our delivery network.